sameph/Chatbot-powered-english-learning-platform/README.md

 # Chatbot powered english learning

-  This is a a leaning website built using flask web framework and it has a chatbot feature to communicate with ai in real time.
+  This is a leaning website built using flask web framework and it has a chatbot feature to communicate with ai in real time.

 ## Requirements